Sector14/acorn-electron-core/sdcard/readme.txt

 The Plus1 add-on brought 2 cart slots for ROMs and additional hardware as well as an analogue port for joysticks/paddles/other hw and a printer port.

+ROMs and joysticks are supported.
+Other Plus1 features are not.

-This core only supports the usage of ROMs via the Plus 1 interface and requires the plus1.rom (sha1sum below)
+The Plus1 requires the plus1.rom (sha1sum below)

   plus1.rom 04bec46e1bb2259e5444cc7b8017221414165ed7

+## ROMs

 To use the plus1 and ROMs ensure the plus1.rom line is uncommented in the ini and the above plus1.rom (or compatible slogger ROM) is located in the same